vonmillhausen/sf2000/README.md

 ---

 ## Version History
+- `20230530 - 1.15`: Added link to the community ROM compatibility list.
+Added some personal notes for theme creators.

 - `20230529 - 1.14`: Updated the main menu BGM sample rate details with the latest findings from `osaka#9664`.
 Clarified which menu text colour resets after exiting a game.
 Added a note about charging safety (thanks for your sacrifices, `Zerter#4954`! 🫡)

 - `20230526 - 1.13`: Updated Audacity instructions to support latest version of Audacity.
 Added a BIOS CRC32 patcher tool for the reckless and brave.
 Added a note about `Foldername.ini` text colours reverting after loading a game (thanks `Zerter#4954`!)